Android-BD/learn-a-foreign-language/README.md

 ### 2.0

-1. Add the Android app's capabilites to the website
+1. Add the Android app's capabilities to the website

 Woo, what a big REAMDE.md!